-Upon vesting, shares are immediately issued and there are no additional time- or service-based conditions associated with the performance-based RSUs or SPRSUs, other than the CEO stock ownership guidelines applicable to Mr. Harshman as further described below under "Stock Ownership Guidelines".
-The Compensation Committee believes these performance-based RSUs and SPRSUs appropriately incentivizes the NEOs and directly aligns management's and the stockholders' interests.
+Upon vesting, shares are immediately issued and there are no additional time- or service-based conditions associated with the TSR Award or performance-based RSUs, other than the CEO stock ownership guidelines applicable to Mr. Harshman as further described below under "Stock Ownership Guidelines".
+The Compensation Committee believes the TSR Award and performance-based RSUs appropriately incentivizes Messrs.
+Harshman and Ben-Natan and directly aligns management's and the stockholders' interests.

-Consistent with past practice, the total equity pool for annual grants to be made to all employees in 2018, including NEOs, was determined principally by reference to industry-specific guidelines published by shareholder advisory firms and, in part, by historic practice.
+Equity Award Determinations.
+Consistent with past practice, the total equity pool for annual grants to be made to all employees in 2019, including NEOs, was determined principally by reference to industry-specific guidelines published by shareholder advisory firms and, in part, by historic practice.
 The guidelines generally refer to metrics such as total annual awards as a percentage of shares outstanding and total outstanding awards as a percentage of fully diluted shares.
 The Compensation Committee, in consultation with the Company's CEO (except with respect to the CEO's own compensation), determines the size and material terms of equity awards granted to the NEOs, taking into account the role and responsibility of the NEO, competitive factors including competition for technology executives; peer group data compiled by the Compensation Committee's compensation consultant, the size and value of long-term equity compensation already held by each executive officer and the vested percentage; the proportion between RSUs, performance-based RSUs and stock options held by each NEO; the total target cash compensation opportunity for each NEO; and individual performance and retention objectives.

-Equity Compensation Grant Practice
+Equity Compensation Grant Practices